zawkindev/zawkindev/README.md

 - 👋 Hi, I’m @zawkindev
-- 🌱 I have learnt swift, java, python, typescript, reactJS, react native and vue.
+- 🌱 I have learnt swift, java, python, typescript, react, react native and vue.
 I’m practicing Rust and Bash Scripting for now.
 - 📫 How to reach me: https://t.me/zawkin
 - ~ I use arch btw ~